ronnieholm/Bugfree.SharePoint.Analyzer/README.md

 piece of information accessible through the SharePoint API and which may help answer questions like the following:

+  - Which items are checked out and by whom?
+  - When was an item in a list last modified?
   - Which content types are associated with which document libraries?
   - Which features are enabled where?
-  - When was an item in a list last modified?
   - Which security groups are in effect where?
   - Which pages host which web parts?